Photo by Jay Slater

 Stop in Cuchara, about another 21 miles down the road, for an ice cream cone.
 Visit the boutiques on the boardwalk.

 Continue another 12 miles to La Veta, which has a lively art gallery scene.
 Take a guided tour of the excellent Francisco Fort Museum and visit the small raptor center (call first, between 10am and 4pm: 719-742-3224).
 Walk along the quarter-mile, handicap-accessible La Veta Nature Trail, in a park with mule deer, red foxes, birds, and reptiles.
 Signs tell of edible and medicinal plants used by Native Americans and early settlers.

 Continue on Highway 12 to Walsenburg, which has a pleasant downtown area with specialty shops.
 The Coal Mining Museum at 112 W. 5th is a must-see.
 A map in the museum shows the town as underlaced with tunnels.
 Guides share little-known facts about the mining life.
 Walsenburg also has a waterpark and an indoor shooting range.

-For the hours of museums in this trip, see Museums.
+For museums in this trip, see Museums.